aliciahlavac/Project_4/README.md

 * Does credit history specifically impact the loan approval decision?
 * What role does employment type (self-employed versus non self-employed) play in loan approval?
 * Can we predict loan approval determination with high accuracy?
+Throughout this project, three models were created to see whether or not a we could predict loan approval determination with high accuracy; a logistic regression model, a decision tree model, and a random forest model were all created to see which one most accurately predicted what we wanted.
+We found out that the tuned random forest model was most accurate, with statistics as follows:

 ## Authors